stackrox/berserker/README.md

   connections.
 To reduce amount of resources needed for such simulation, a tun device is used to craft an external client connection in the userspace.

+* BPF based workload, which creates a specified number of simple BPF programs, attached to a specified tracepoint.
+This allows to simulate program contention on the same attachment point.

 Every workload is executed via set of worker processes, that are distributed among available system CPU cores to fully utilize system resources.